morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 Why should code adhere to documentation and style conventions?
 Admittedly, such conventions are arbitrary.
 Different style guides sometimes flatly contradict each other.
 For example, [Ray Wenderlich's Swift Style Guide](https://github.com/raywenderlich/swift-style-guide) says: "Indent using 2 spaces rather than tabs to conserve space and help prevent line wrapping".
 [GitHub's Swift Style Guide](https://github.com/github/swift-style-guide) says the exact opposite: "Tabs, not spaces".

-Paradoxically, it is the very arbitrariness of coding practice that makes following clearly identified guidelines important.
+Paradoxically, this very arbitrariness of coding practice makes following clearly identified guidelines important.
 Style guides help make code readable to programmers other than the original coder.
 Large organizations such as Google specify how code is to be written and documented so that when many different programmers are working on a single project, anyone who picks up a source code file will know what to expect.
 What if you prefer to use spaces to indent your code and I prefer to use tabs, and you then inherit some of my code?
 Imagine how much time and aggravation it will take you to change out the tabs in my code to spaces.
 This isn't just a question of aesthetics; if the language we're using is, say, Python, a file we both have worked on, and which consequently has a mixture of tabs and spaces, may not even compile.

 Documentation and style guidelines thus represent **agreed-upon shared conventions within a particular community of coders**.
 For the projects you submit to Udacity, the community includes your fellow students, the Nanodegree instructors, the coaches, and the project reviewers.
 Following the specified conventions is necessary for two reasons:

-* It speeds up the review process.
+- It speeds up the review process.
 Reviewers can work through your code much more quickly if it follows conventions rather than being idiosyncratic.
-* It provides good practice toward becoming a professional.
+- It provides good practice toward becoming a professional.
 As noted above, most large organizations (and even many small ones) have an internal style guide.
 Even though the guidelines specified by your future employer will certainly vary in greater or lesser degree from the ones given here, following Udacity's style and commenting requirements will habituate you to keeping conventions in mind as you code.

 Learning to follow conventions is more important than the conventions themselves.
 The point isn't that tabs are objectively better or worse than spaces.
 The point is that however strongly you may feel right now that using tabs is obviously correct, and requiring spaces instead is just ridiculous (or vice-versa), participating in a community of coders requires respecting the community's norms.